rodrigovive/website/src/markdown/project/agenda-auditorium-jorge-basadre-grohmann-national-university.md

 ### Project: Agenda Auditorium for Jorge Basadre Grohmann National University

 This project was build in Vue.js and Laravel framework with voyager.
+I build this project for my portfolio and for my university like practice.

 ### Link to Project